Scroogled: The SEO Benefits of Bad-Mouthing a Competitor

 People love talking about controversy.
 It makes good news and don’t we all enjoy watching two giant companies battle it out?
 At the end of the day, controversy drives mentions and it drives links.

-If we take a look at the Bing campaign, there are currently over 1,000 news stories listed in Google News and over 17,000 mentions on Twitter alone.
+If we take a look at the Bing campaign, then there are currently over 1,000 news stories listed in Google News and over 17,000 mentions on Twitter alone.
 The biggest thing to note is people are talking about the Scroogled campaign and Bing itself.

 The site didn’t exist 30 days ago and now it has a good number of links from authority sites.
 Not bad, Bing.